Frequently asked questions

 What's the difference between natural perfume and synthetic?

 • The vast majority of perfumes sold are a mix of natural and synthetic materials.
 Well known, luxury commercial fragrances are often 95% aroma chemicals with a small percentage of naturals.
 Many niche and artisan fragrance houses use up to 50/50 naturals and synthetics.
 Some, like Liminus, are 100% natural.
-We use botanical materials including essential oils, absolutes and tincture to formulate our Tasmanian perfumes.
+Liminus uses botanical materials including essential oils, absolutes and tincture to formulate Tasmanian perfumes.

 Is natural perfume better?